-(1) Includes the net remeasurement of loss allowances (after transfers) attributable mainly to changes in volume and in the credit quality of existing loans.

-(2) This represents additional management overlay for the period ended 31 December 2021.
-Refer to Note 37(i) for more details.
+- (1) Includes the net remeasurement of loss allowances (after transfers) attributable mainly to changes in volume and in the credit quality of existing loans. - (2) This represents reversal of management overlay for the year ended 31 December 2022.
+Refer to Note 35(i) for more details.